diginsight/telemetry/HOWTO - Make your application flow observable.md

 ![Alt text](/images/v3/08.%20LogObjectPayload.png "Diginsight telemetry leading ellipses")<br>

-Please note that variable names and values are taken directly by the LogDebug() payload object and the developer doesn't need to compose a string with them and keep them up to date.
+Please note that variable names and values are taken directly by the LogDebug() payload object and the developer doesn't need to compose a string with them and keep it up to date.

 <br>